Guelaguetza: In the U.S.

 Additionally, the Guelaguetza is held in San Jose, California.
 Lazos Oaxaqueños leads the festival, which includes more modern aspects such as mezcal tasting.
 An entrance fee is charged to raise money for the festival and community.
 This particular Guelaguetza received the support from Senderos when it first began.
 The groups Lazos Oaxaquenos and Senderos often rely on each others to produce the different Guelaguetzas.
 The San Jose festival first used a local band, but they have also hired a native band to come from Oaxaca to perform with dancers.

 A majority of Guelaguetzas have been held on the West Coast because of its centers of population of immigrants from Oaxaca.
-But there have also been such festivals on the East Coast.
-The consulate of Mexico in New York advertises Guelaguetzas that are held in New Brunswick, NJ, Brooklyn, NY, and in Poughkeepsie, NY.
+There have also been such festivals on the East Coast.
+The consulate of Mexico in New York advertises Guelaguetzas that are held in New Brunswick, Brooklyn, and Poughkeepsie.

 Social implications in the U.S.

 Other Hispanic organizations have worked to provide support for their communities in the US.
 Many have sought to help people from Oaxaca retain their culture after immigrating to the U.S. They also provide activities and support to the children of these communities.
 The group ORO does not limit their support to indigenous Oaxacans; it provides a "scholarship fund that has been awarded to various students to pursue a higher education".
 The group Senderos also gives scholarships to high school seniors to continue their education, and provides academic tutoring and skill classes to both the youth and adults.
 Lazos Oaxaquenos focuses on building a Oaxaca community in Northern California, helping make people aware of different services that are available to them.
 Specifically, they focus on communication between the local government, consulates, media (newspapers, TV, etc.) and the people.